What is the Consumer Price Index (CPI)?

 Computing the Consumer Price Index

-The Consumer Price Index expresses the change in the current prices of the market basket in terms of the prices during the same period in the previous year.
+The Consumer Price Index expresses the change in the current prices of the market basket of goods in a period compared to a base period.
 The CPI is usually computed monthly or quarterly.
-It is based on the expenditure pattern of almost all urban residents and includes people of all ages.
+It is based on a representative expenditure pattern of urban residents and includes people of all ages.

 Most CPI index series use 1982-84 as the basis for comparison.
 The U.S. Bureau of Labor Statistics (BLS) set the index level during the 1982-84 period at 100.
 An index of 110 means that there’s been a 10% rise in the price of the market basket compared to the reference period.
 Similarly, an index of 90 indicates a 10% decrease in the price of the market basket compared to the reference period.